 Co-written by Bethany Williams and interns Heather Christenbury and Veronica Rascona

 There are over 10,500 artifacts in History Colorado’s historical archaeology collection, representing a variety of artifact types that provide insight into life during the state’s early settlement.
 The artifacts are from more than twenty significant sites—such as historic houses, stage stations, and fortified strongholds.
-Funding from the State Internet Portal Authority recently made records for the historical artifacts available digitally via the online portal here.
+Funding from the Statewide Internet Portal Authority recently made records for the historical artifacts available digitally via the online portal here.

 The artifact types from the historic sites are wide-ranging; they include horseshoes, adobe bricks, burnt animal bone, metal tools, and dishware along with personal items like clay pipes, clothing, shoe fragments, jewelry, and children’s toys.
 The materials capture different ways of life that defined early Colorado settlement.
 Artifacts found at these sites help describe trade and commerce systems, historic construction methods, the kinds of meals people ate, and how the use of certain structures changed over time.